 This tax is a property-based tax and assumes that two adults are resident in the property.
 Discounts are available for single residents.
-The discount for second properties is 10% and long-term empty properties are subject to a premium up to 200%.
+The discount for second properties is 10% and long-term empty properties are subject to up to 300% charge.